Creating Ron Dearing UTC STEAM Studios from Hull's former Central Fire Station

 The solution

-Rather than using the entire budget to put in a short term sustainable solution – for example an expensive air source heat pump – the team weighed up the options and chose to use their budget to improve the fabric of the building, using materials and insulation that would reduce the heat demand for the building, ensure lower temperature operation, and improve the building’s thermal performance.
-Short term decisions can have unintended consequences, and we wanted to really understand the building and intelligently assess what was right for the building’s long term sustainability and performance.
-While mechanical assets such as boilers or heat pumps have relatively short lives – a decade or so – improvements to the building’s fabric last a lifetime.
-And no matter what future technology the building users choose to install – from boilers, to heat pumps, to district heating – they will all be cheaper and more efficient, reducing both costs and carbon overall.
+Rather than using the entire budget to put in a short term sustainable solution, like an air source heat pump, the team chose to improve the fabric of the building, using materials & insulation to reduce the heat demand for the building, ensure lower temperature operation & improve the building’s thermal performance.
+Short term solutions can have unintended consequences & we wanted to understand the building & assess what was right for long term sustainability and performance.
+While mechanical assets such as boilers or heat pumps have relatively short lives, improvements to the building’s fabric last a lifetime.
+No matter what future technology the building users choose to install, they'll all be cheaper and more efficient, reducing both costs and carbon overall.

 However, taking this route means all stakeholders need to be engaged from the very beginning of the project.
 The client, architects, designers, constructors and sustainability experts all need to make decisions together about the route to take.
 Some building owners unwittingly close doors to long term solutions by not engaging the right team at the right time.
 One of the reasons for the success of the STEAM Studios was that everyone worked together to shape the building, from the start, bringing in all areas of expertise to inform decision making from the briefing stage onwards.
 Don’t underestimate the impact that designers, constructors and sustainability consultants can have on the performance of your final building.